Expander Decomposition with Fewer Inter-Cluster Edges Using a Spectral Cut Player

 For a node $v$, $\Delta(v)$ specifies the amount of mass initially placed on $v$ (source mass at $v$), and $T(v)$ specifies the capacity of $v$ as a sink.
-For an edge $e=\{u,v\}$, $c(\{u,v\})$ bounds how much mass can be routed along the edge.
+For an edge $e=\{u,v\}$, $c(\{u,v\})$ bounds how much mass can be routed along the edge (in either direction).